Shockwave Therapy - Extracorporeal Shockwave Therapy (ECST)

-Millar Chiropractic Clinics is proud to offer PulseWave Shockwave Therapy - Extracorporeal Shockwave Therapy for chronic musculoskeletal problems and conditions (joints, muscles and bone spurs).
+Millar Chiropractic Clinics is proud to offer Shockwave Therapy - Extracorporeal Shockwave Therapy (ECST) for chronic musculoskeletal problems and conditions (joints, muscles and bone spurs).
 WE DO NOT TREAT ED PROBLEMS WITH SHOCKWAVE AS THAT IS OUTSIDE OF OUR ANATOMICAL FOCUS.
-This revolutionary therapy is now available at by Dr. Greg Millar, DC CCEP at Millar Chiropractic - Huntsville (Downtown) and Dr. Jeff Kerby, DC at Millar Chiropractic - Madison.
+This revolutionary therapy is now available at by Dr. Greg Millar, DC CCEP at Millar Chiropractic - Huntsville (Downtown) and Dr. Matthew Nixon, DC at Millar Chiropractic - Madison.

 How Does It Work

-The term shockwave refers to acoustic pressure wave or pulses that come from the PulseWave Shockwave hand-held piece (sabre) and expand as a wave into the body.
+The term shockwave refers to acoustic pressure wave or pulses that come from the Shockwave hand-held piece (sabre) and expand as a wave into the body.
 The easiest way to think of the energy created by a Shockwave machine is to imagine a Jacuzzi, as the bubbles are generated outside of the body, the energy of the jets is focused on a certain area of the body and the effect can be felt below the surface of your skin.
 The stronger the jet, the deeper the effect.
-Our PulseWave Shockwave machine works in a similar way.
-A wave of energy is created and delivered to the body through a hand-held PulseWave Shockwave sabre.
-Like the jet of a Jacuzzi, the PulseWave Shockwave hand-piece (sabre) can deliver a narrow wave or a wider wave depending upon the sabre treatment head selected by the doctor.
+Our Shockwave machine works in a similar way.
+A wave of energy is created and delivered to the body through a hand-held Shockwave Sabre.
+Like the jet of a Jacuzzi, the Shockwave hand-piece (sabre) can deliver a narrow wave or a wider wave depending upon the Sabre treatment head selected by the doctor.
 The doctor can also chose the depth of penetration of the wave by selecting the power in megajoules (bat).
-Out PulseWave goes to 8 Bat which allows for very deep treatment.
+Our PulseWave Shockwave machine goes to 8 Bat which allows for very deep treatment.
 Finally the doctor can select and control the frequency so the treatment is less painful.

 Our PulseWave Shockwave Therapy can go from 0.5bar to 8.0bar so we can treat as shallow or as deep as needed for your problem.